Editor’s Note, May 2022: We’ve updated the article to ensure links are still relevant.

 Buying a Condo / Landed Property in Singapore: The Full Procedure

 There aren’t many eligibility requirements to buying private property in Singapore – if you’re looking at condos, that is.
 Even PRs and foreigners are eligible as long as they’re above the age of 21.

 If you’re looking at landed property, things get a little trickier.
 PRs need to have been PRs for at least 5 years.
 It’s even worse if you’re an expat, since you’ll need to get special approval from the Singapore Land Authority.

 The other catch is that if you’re a PR or foreigner, you may have to pay an extra tax (the Additional Buyer Stamp Duty) even if this is your first property purchase.
 Certain nationalities do get exemptions under the Free Trade Agreement though.

-Condominiums can easily be double the price of government-subsidized HDB flats – let alone landed property.
+Condominiums can easily be double the price of government-subsidised HDB flats – let alone landed property.
 You’ll definitely want to make sure you can afford the price tag.

 First, dig up these numbers:

-You’ll definitely want to have at least 25% of the property’s purchase price saved in cash or CPF monies, since a bank loan will only give you 75% of the property’s valuation limit.
+You’ll need at least 25% of the property’s purchase price saved in cash or CPF, since a bank loan will only give you 75% of the property’s valuation limit.

 Plus, 5% of the purchase price must be in cash (not CPF).
-You’ll need this upfront as part of the downpayment.
+This will form part of the downpayment.